carbonplan/docs/pages/tech/data-science/index.md

 # Data Science Overview

 Our data science toolset is built on top of the open source Scientific Python ecosystem.
-We make extensive use of open source frameworks such as the [Pangeo Project](https://pangeo.io/) and open source cloud infrastructure such as [Kubernetes](https://kubernetes.io/).
+We make extensive use of open source frameworks such as the [Xarray](https://xarray.dev/) package for working with multi-dimensional arrays, and the [Dask](https://dask.org/) package for parallel computing.
+We also rely on a number of other open source packages for data analysis and visualization.

 ## Core projects